In this two-part post, I look at why, if you have adopted Microsoft’s cloud, then you best adapt your security model. Part two will be available soon.

 Don’t worry, not only can you enjoy the benefits that your cloud adoption has provided, you can do so while making your business even more secure than it was when your technology was in your datacentre.

 In part two of this post, I’ll share four technology pillars that Microsoft provides to help you secure your business.
-Check back soon or keep an eye out on social media for the next post.
+You can not find part two here.